klichen/insightle/README.md

 ### Motivation

-Insightly started as an idea when we worked at a struggling restaurant.
+Insightle started as an idea when we worked at a struggling restaurant.
 We were thinking it was really hard for small business owners to get unbiased feedback - they are usually extremely busy working with no days off, they can't ask their friends and family for unbiased opinions, and they get a very limited amount of internet reviews.
 So we wanted to build a platform for these owners to receive anonymous feedback from customers, fellow professionals, and overall anyone willing to help.

 ### Built With